marclabud/cas_fee_projectone/README.md

     npm install typings --global

 ### Setup
-Install packages in `package.json`  from project folder using npm
+Install packages in `package.json`  from project folder using npm.

     npm install

+Install typings in `typings.json`  from project folder using typings.

     typings install

 ## Dependencies